inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

         count = row [1][1])
 ```

-If there is not a schema, then Spark will attempt to infer it.
+In the absence of a schema, Spark will attempt to infer it.
 The transformation will run much faster if a schema is supplied.
 ```python

 result_schema = types.StructType([